MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

         For Excel: `MSIP.ExcelAddin`

         For PowerPoint: `MSIP.PowerPointAddin`

+- The AIP client is not supported on machines that have [Exploit protection](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) enabled.
+Make sure to [disable Exploit protection](../known-issues.md#known-issues-for-installing-the-aip-client) before installing the AIP client.

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.